ahm3dhany/IDS-Evasion/README.md

 ![ms3_after_3](screenshots/DoS/ms3_after_3.png)
 ![ms3_after_4](screenshots/DoS/ms3_after_4.png)

-After the target machine is up again after reboot, we'll go to "*\Snort\log*" directory and check the "alert.ids" file.
-I found nothing so we could guess that snort didn't caught the attack.
+After the target machine is up again after reboot, we'll go to "*\Snort\log*" directory and check the "*alert.ids*" file.
+I found nothing so we could guess that Snort didn't caught the attack.

 I tried to add new rules:

 ![additional_2_rules](screenshots/DoS/additional_2_rules.png)

-.. but snort still didn't detect the attack.
+.. but Snort still didn't detect the attack.
-Although I managed to trigger the rules with wget(i.e. wget --header "Range: bytes=1-18446744073709551615" http://192.168.1.143) , curl (i.e. curl -v 192.168.1.143/ -H "Host: test" -H "Range: bytes=0-18446744073709551615") and telnet(like how we check if the target is vulnerable before), snort didn't identify the metasploit attack.
+Although I managed to trigger the rules with *wget*(i.e. `wget --header "Range: bytes=1-18446744073709551615" http://192.168.1.143`) , *curl*(i.e. `curl -v 192.168.1.143/ -H "Host: test" -H "Range: bytes=0-18446744073709551615"`) and *telnet*(like how we check if the target is vulnerable before), Snort didn't identify the metasploit attack.

 ---